aiven/aiven-docs/docs/platform/howto/use-google-private-service-connect.md

 **Aiven Console**

-To enable Private Link access in [Aiven Console](https://console.aiven.io/), take the following steps:
+To enable Private Link access in [Aiven Console](https://console.aiven.io/):

 1. On the **Overview** page of your service, select **Service settings** from the sidebar.
-2. On the **Service settings** page, navigate to the **Cloud and network** section and select **More network configurations** from the actions (**\...**) menu.
+1. On the **Service settings** page, navigate to the **Cloud and network** section and select **More network configurations** from the actions (**...**) menu.
-3. In the **Network configuration** window, take the following actions:
+1. In the **Network configuration** window, take the following actions:
     1. Select **Add configuration options**.
-    2. In the search field, enter `privatelink_access`.
+    1. In the search field, enter `privatelink_access`.
-    3. From the displayed component names, select the names of the components that you want to enable (`privatelink_access.<service component>`).
+    1. From the displayed component names, select the names of the components that you want to enable (`privatelink_access.<service component>`).
-    4. Select the toggle switches for the selected components to enable them.
+    1. Select the toggle switches for the selected components to enable them.
-    5. Select **Save configuration**.
+    1. Select **Save configuration**.

 :::tip
 Each service component can be controlled separately.
 For example, you